 Dr. Ndubuisi C. Ezeluomba is the Francois Billion Richardson Curator of African Art at the New Orleans Museum of Art.
 He holds a PhD in art history from the University of Florida, where he was awarded the Graduate School Dissertation Award.
 While at UF he served as a research assistant at the Harn Museum of Art for the Kongo across the Waters exhibition.
 Later Dr. Ezeluomba was the Andrew Mellon research specialist in African Art at the Virginia Museum of Fine Arts on a project that studied the African collection at the museum.

-Dr. Jordan Fenton is Assistant Professor of African Art History at Miami University (Ohio).
+Dr. Jordan Fenton (pictured at right) is Assistant Professor of African Art History at Miami University (Ohio).
 He earned his PhD in art history at the University of Florida in 2012.
 He specializes in African art, with an emphasis on the visual and performed expression of Nigerian masquerade arts, secret societies, esoteric knowledge systems, funerary rituals and installations, dress, and economics.
 He also studies the ways in which so-called “traditional” arts and artists operate in metropolitan cities.
 At Miami, Fenton teaches Introduction to Non-Western Art and courses and seminars exploring Africa and its Diaspora.

 Fenton's nineteen months of fieldwork investigation into the art and culture of Calabar, capital city of Cross River State, Nigeria, was carried out between 2008 and 2018.
 Research was conducted as a Fulbright-Hays scholar (2009–2010), Foreign Language Area Studies fellow (2008 and 2009), and at the Smithsonian Institution in residence at the National Museum of African Art, Washington D.C.
 (2011), and more recently through various programs available at Miami.
 During his time in Calabar, Fenton was invited to be initiated into the six secret masquerade societies he studied, adopted as a son by a local king, conferred with the rank of chief, and honored with lengthy apprenticeships into nsibidi, an imaged and performed esoteric knowledge system of the Cross River region.
 His publications include “Expressive Currencies: Artistic Transactions and Transformations of Warrior-Inspired Masquerades In Calabar,” in African Arts, vol. 52: 1 (2019).